|Evaluation of Diagnostic Threshold of Amylase and Lipase Enzymes in Diagnosis of Acute Pancreatitis and Their Sensitivity and Specifcity|

 |1Department of Surgery, Tabriz Branch, Islamic Azad University, Tabriz, Iran|

-Keywords : Pancreatitis, Amylase, Lipase; Cut off, Sensitivity, Specificity
+Keywords : Pancreatitis, Amylase, Lipase, Cut off, Sensitivity, Specifcity

-Objectives: Every sudden and non-traumatic disorder with a major clinical manifestation in the abdomen is considered as an acute abdomen and requires urgent surgery, considering the fact that it is a cause of acute pancreatitis, which is usually associated with increased blood amylase and lipase.
-Therefore, the diagnostic value of amylase, lipase enzymes and their sensitivity, specificity, with their positive and negative predictive value in the diagnosis of acute pancreatitis evaluated.
+Objectives: Every sudden and non-traumatic disorder with a major clinical manifestation in the abdomen is considered as an acute abdomen and requires urgent surgery, considering the fact that it is a cause of acute pancreatitis, which is usually associated with increased blood amylase and lipase levels.
+Therefore, the diagnostic value of amylase, lipase enzymes, their sensitivity, and specifcity along with their positive and negative predictive value in the diagnosis of acute pancreatitis were evaluated.

-Materials and Methods: This descriptive-analytical study examined 244 patients who referred to the Imam Reza and Sina Hospitals of Tabriz.
-The diagnostic value of two 110 and 550 thresholds (IU/L) for amylase, and 80 and 400 thresholds (IU/L) for lipase were studied.
+Materials and Methods: This descriptive-analytical study examined 244 patients who referred to Imam Reza and Sina Hospitals of Tabriz.
+The diagnostic values of two thresholds of 110 and 550 IU/L for amylase, and 80 and 400 IU/L for lipase were studied.

-Conclusion: The results showed that as the detection threshold is increased, the specificity of tests is increased, but the sensitivity decreased.
-Also, studying the level of lipase and amylase enzymes can help in the diagnosis of acute pancreatitis.
+Conclusions: The results showed that as the detection threshold increased, the specifcity of tests increased, but the sensitivity decreased.
+In addition, studying the level of lipase and amylase enzymes can help in the diagnosis of acute pancreatitis.

 Cite By, Google Scholar